renecannao/proxysql-old/README.rst

 * **mysql_usage_user** and **mysql_usage_password**

-  At startup (and in future releases also at regular interval), ProxySQL connects to all the MySQL to verify connectivity and the status of read_only to determine if a server is a master or a slave. *mysql_usage_user* and *mysql_usage_password* define the username and password that ProxySQL uses to connect to MySQL.
+  At startup (and in future releases also at regular interval), ProxySQL connects to all the MySQL servers configured to verify connectivity and the status of read_only (this option if used to determine if a server is a master or a slave only during the first automatic configuration: do not rely on this for advanced setup).  *mysql_usage_user* and *mysql_usage_password* define the username and password that ProxySQL uses to connect to MySQL server.
 As the name suggests, only USAGE privilege is required.
 Defaults are *mysql_usage_user=proxy* and *mysql_usage_password=proxy* .

 * **mysql_servers**

   Defines a list of mysql servers to use as backend in the format of hostname:port , separated by ';' .
 Example : mysql_servers=192.168.1.2:3306;192.168.1.3:3306;192.168.1.4:3306 .
 No default applies.

-* **mysql_use_masters_for_reads**

-  Implementing read/write split, ProxySQL uses servers where read_only=OFF to send DML statements, while SELECT statements are sent to servers where read_only=ON .
-If *mysql_use_masters_for_reads* is set to 1, SELECT statements are send also to servers where read_only=OFF .
-Unless you have servers with read_only=ON it is recommended to always set *mysql_use_masters_for_reads=1* or SELECT statements won't be processed (that is a bug that needs to be fixed).
-Default is 1 .

 * **mysql_connection_pool_enabled**

-  ProxySQL implements its own connection pool to MySQL backend.
-When a connection is assigned to a client it will be used only by that specific client connection and will be never shared.
-That is: connections to MySQL are not shared among client connections .
-It connection pool is enabled, when a client disconnects the connections to the backend are reusable by a new connection.
+  ProxySQL implements its own connection pool to MySQL backends.
 Boolean parameter (0/1) , where 1 is the default (enabled).

+* **mysql_share_connections**

+	When connection pool is enabled, it is also possible to share connections among clients.
+Boolean parameter (0/1) , where 0 is the default (disabled).

+  When this feature is disabled (default) and a connection is assigned to a client, this connection will be used only by that specific client connection and will be never shared.
+That is: connections to MySQL servers are not shared among client connections .
+When this feature is enabled, multiple clients can use the same connection to a single backend.
+This feature is *experimental*.

 * **mysql_wait_timeout**

   If connection pool is enabled ( *mysql_connection_pool_enabled=1* ) , unused connection (not assigned to any client) are automatically dropped after *mysql_wait_timeout* seconds.
-Default is 8 hours , minimum is 1 second .
+Default is 28800 (8 hours) , minimum is 1 second and maximum is 604800 (1 week).
+This option *must* be smaller than mysql variable *wait_timeout* .

+* **mysql_parse_trx_cmds**

+  ProxySQL can filter unnecessary transaction commands if irrelevant.
+For example, if a connection sends BEGIN or COMMIT twice without any command in between, the second command is filtered.
+Boolean parameter (0/1) , where 0 is the default (disabled).
+This feature is absolutely *unstable*.

-* **mysql_socket**
+* **mysql_maintenance_timeout**

-  ProxySQL can accept connection also through the Unix Domain socket specified in *mysql_socket* .
-This socket is usable only if the client and ProxySQL are running on the same server.
-Benchmark shows that with workload where all the queries are served from the internal query cache, Unix Domain socket provides 50% more throughput than TCP socket.
-Default is */tmp/proxysql.sock*
+	When a backend server is disabled, only the idle connections are immediately terminated.
+All the other active connections have up to *mysql_maintenance_timeout* milliseconds to gracefully shutdown before being terminated.
+Default is 10000 (10 seconds), minimum is 1000 (1 second) and maximum is 60000 (1 minute).

-* **mysql_threads**
+* **mysql_poll_timeout_maintenance**

-  Early versions of ProxySQL used 1 thread per connection, while recent versions use a pool of threads that handle all the connections.
-Performance improved by 20% for certain workload and an optimized number of threads.
-Further optimizations are expected.
-Default is *number-of-CPU-cores X 2* , minimum is 2 and maximum is 128 .
+  When a backend server is disabled, poll() timeout is *mysql_poll_timeout_maintenance* instead of *mysql_poll_timeout*.
+Also this variable is in milliseconds.
+Default is 100 (0.1 second), minimum is 100 (0.1 second) and maximum is 1000 (1 second).

 [mysql users] configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~